ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 ##### Sample scenario with the Local Plugin

-The "Local" strategy authenticates a user locally with it's username/password, implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).
+The "Local" strategy authenticates a user locally with his username/password, implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).

 Detailed workflow: